LuminosLabs/Quicksilver/README.md

 Credit Card
 -----------
 1. Find the Commerce Manager Apps folder, located under the Episerver Commerce Manager project folder.
-2. Deploy the **ConfigurePayment.ascx** file from this sample EPiServer.Reference.Commerce.Manager\Sample\CreditCard to the Apps\Order\Payments\Plugins\CyberSourceCreditCard folder.
+2. Deploy the **ConfigurePayment.ascx** file from root this repository in Commerce Manager\CreditCard to the Apps\Order\Payments\Plugins\CyberSourceCreditCard folder.
 If the CyberSourceCreditCard folder does not exist, create it.

 Setting up the Credit Card payment provider in Commerce Manager
 ----------------------------------------------------------